-A principal on a 12-month salary plan may be granted a leave of up to four weeks in addition to earned vacation.
-The leave may be given after seven years of service and funded by the employing organization.
+A principal/teaching principal on a 12-month salary may be granted a leave of up to four weeks in addition to earned vacation.
+The leave may be given after seven years of service.
 The time granted for a sabbatical leave must be taken all at once and used for professional growth and personal renewal.